MicrosoftDocs/xamarin-docs/docs/tools/profiler/troubleshooting.md

 #### To watch a specific thread

-If you have a thread that you wanted to specifically watch, it would be ideal to name the thread at the very beginning of its creation so that get get `ThreadName` instead of `0x0`.
-For example to set the thread name as UI, you could use the following code:
+If you have a thread that you wanted to specifically watch, it would be ideal to name the thread at the very beginning of its creation to get `ThreadName` instead of `0x0`.
+For example to set the thread name as `UI`, you could use the following code:

 ```csharp
 RunOnUiThread (() => {